SK-DEV-AI/godot-mcp-actually-works/docs/project-overview.md

 ## Key Features

 ### 🎯 Complete Node Control
-- **20 specialized tools** covering all aspects of Godot node manipulation
+- **80 specialized tools** covering all aspects of Godot node manipulation and editor automation
 - **Full scene hierarchy management** with create, move, delete, and organize operations
 - **Property manipulation** for any Godot node property with type validation
 - **Transform controls** for position, rotation, and scale in both 2D and 3D
 - **Signal connections** for event-driven programming
 - **Script attachment** with GDScript validation and error handling
+- **Animation system control** with 32 comprehensive animation tools
+- **Resource management** with full asset lifecycle control

 ### 🤖 AI-First Design
 - **Context engineering** optimized for LLM tool usage